Jiyuan

 Jiyuan (济源 (濟源, Jìyuán)) is a sub-prefecture-level city in northwestern Henan province, People's Republic of China.
 It borders the prefecture-level cities of Jiaozuo and Luoyang to the east and southwest respectively, as well as the province of Shanxi to the north.

 Administration

-The sub-prefecture-level city of Jiyuan administers 5 subdistrict and 11 towns.
+The sub-prefecture-level city of Jiyuan administers 5 subdistricts and 11 towns.
 Jiyuan is named after the Ji river whose source is said to be a spring located on the west of the city.